RDX Love: Reception

-A critic from The Times of India wrote that "If the only the director believed in his concept and Payal Rajput's acting prowess as much as he did on her glamour and adult comedy".
+A critic from The Times of India wrote that "If only the director believed in his concept and Payal Rajput's acting prowess as much as he did on her glamour and adult comedy".
 Murali Krishna C.H. of The New Indian Express opined that "Overall, RDX Love is highly avoidable, unless you like enjoying crass comedies".
 A critic from 123Telugu said that "On the whole, RDX Love has a good concept which is diluted by some wayward narration".